Samsung Galaxy S8: Design

 In the United States, the S8 and S8+ are available in Midnight Black, Orchid Gray, and Arctic Silver color options, whereas gold and blue are available internationally.
 The blue option was made available in the U.S. in July 2017.

 Unlike past Galaxy S series models, the S8 line does not feature physical navigation keys, electing to use on-screen keys instead.
 However, unlike other implementations, the home button can still be activated if it is hidden or the screen is off.
 The S8's display features pressure sensitivity limited to the home button.
 To prevent the home button from burn-in damage, its position moves slightly.

 The Galaxy S8 Active features a rugged design and significantly tougher materials to make it shock, shatter, water, and dust resistant.
 It has a larger battery than either of the regular S8s, at 4000 mAh.
 Unlike the previous phones in the Active line, the S8 Active does not have tactile buttons, instead using onscreen keys like the regular variants of the S8.
 It also no longer has the dedicated action button of previous versions which could be reprogrammed to be a shortcut to favorite apps, with the action button being replaced with the Bixby button.
-The "infinity" edge display of the standard models is removed, replaced with a metal frame and bumpers in the corners to protect from shocks, while the back is fitted with a "rugged, tough texture for a secure grip".
+The "infinity" edge display of the standard models is removed, and replaced with a metal frame and bumpers in the corners to protect from shocks, while the back is fitted with a "rugged, tough texture for a secure grip".
 Its screen also measures 5.8 inches, the size of the regular S8, and has quad HD Super AMOLED in 18.5:9 aspect ratio.
 The S8 Active is sold in Meteor Gray, but AT&T also has a Titanium Gold color.

 Camera

-While The Verge claims that the S8 uses exactly the same 12-megapixel rear camera as the S7, though with software improvements, a report from PhoneArena claims that the phones carry new, custom camera modules.
-In addition, the S8 has a Pro Mode, which functions similarly to a DSLR camera, and has custom options for shutter speed, ISO, and colour balance.
+While The Verge claims that the S8 uses the same 12 MP rear camera as the S7, though with software improvements, a report from PhoneArena claims that the phones carry new, custom camera modules.
+In addition, the S8 has a Pro Mode, which functions similarly to a DSLR camera and has custom options for shutter speed, ISO, and colour balance.
 It also supports the raw imagery format Digital Negative.
 The front-facing camera was upgraded to an 8-megapixel sensor with autofocus.
 The S8 features fingerprint and iris scanners; the fingerprint reader is relocated to the rear of the device, to the left of the camera, due to the removal of the physical home button.
 In addition to an iris scanner, the S8 also features face-scanning as an option to unlock the phone.
 Face recognition technology had previously been implemented in earlier models since the Galaxy S III.